 Section One of this report focuses on your topic.
-You will need to discuss the history of the corporation/company, nature and severity of the problem faced by this entity, key players in the hierarchy, actions taken via law or negotiations, impact on employees, public, and company and recommendation for future actions by this corporation.
+You will need to discuss the issues/problems of the case, the stakeholders, the actions taken, and recommendations to address the issue.
 The written report requires primary, as well as secondary research.
 The two most appropriate types of primary research are interviews and/or surveys.
 Construct Section One in a formal, third-person writing style (i.e., professional language, no contractions, no personal pronouns, no personal references to the group or group processes), including appropriate formatting, headings, margins, and in-text citations.
 Use APA style.

-Section Two of the report examines the group and group processes and includes evaluations of the group project as a whole, the oral presentation, and group written recommendations.
+Section Two of the report examines the group and group processes and includes each group member's learning outcomes from the large group project.
 You may refer to your group and individuals by name or by using personal pronouns.